LinkedInAttic/datafu/README.md

 EvalFuncs)
 * and [more](http://linkedin.github.com/datafu/docs/javadoc/)...

 Each function is unit tested and code coverage is being tracked for the entire library.
-It has been tested against pig 0.10.
+It has been tested against Pig 0.10.

 [http://data.linkedin.com/opensource/datafu](http://data.linkedin.com/opensource/datafu)